 - Get your child the COVID-19 shot if they are 6 months or older to reduce the chance they will get COVID-19 and RSV at the same time or to reduce their risk of severe illness.

 - Avoid close contact with sick people and stay home when you are sick.

 - Wash hands often with soap and water for at least 20 seconds.

 - Talk with your child’s care center or school about what steps they take to reduce RSV spread.

 - Have a backup child care plan in case it is needed.

-- When possible, limit the time you spend in highly contagious settings during RSV season (fall, winter, spring).
+- When possible, limit the time you spend in highly contagious settings during RSV season (usually September through January).

 Knowing how to manage asthma is important for better health and quality of life.
 We offer an online course called ASTHMA Care for Adults.
 This comprehensive program covers a full range of topics everyone with asthma needs to know.
 This self-paced online course is presented in different formats, such as videos, animations, handouts and more.